Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Introduction

-The aforementioned works assume that UAVs employ information-bearing signals as the radar probing signals as well; this leads to limitation of radar capabilities due to availability of low sensing energy as well as special characteristics of communication signals.
-This observation is a motivation for the current work in which sensing is performed in wireless power transfer (WPT) phase.
-Precisely, the main contributions of this paper can be summarized as follows. \begin{itemize} \item In this paper, we consider a multi-UAV enabled integrated sensing and wireless powered communication (ISWPC), where sensing is done in the WPT phase of the communication.
+In this paper, we consider a multi-UAV enabled integrated sensing and wireless powered communication, where sensing is done in the WPT phase of the communication.
 Consequently, the radar/WPT waveforms can be designed for sensing purpose with more power leading to radar performance improvement.
-Precisely, in the first phase of our ISWPC model, multiple UAV-based phase modulated continuous wave (PMCW) radars transmit sensing waveforms and then, targets (e.g., non-authorized UAVs \cite{guerra2022networks,guvenc2018detection}) can be detected by filtering the backscattered signals.
-The energy of these sensing waveforms can also be harvested by the energy-limited ground users\footnote{The interested reader may refer to \cite{nguyen2022ris,li2022joint,xie2021uav,xie2018throughput,xu2018uav} where ground users harvest energy from UAV signals.}.
-Then, in the wireless information transfer (WIT) phase, the users in each cluster can upload their information signals to their associated UAVs. \item The aim is to jointly maximize the minimum radar signal-to-interference-plus-noise ratio (SINR) and minimum throughput of communication users by designing the transmit radar/WPT waveforms, radar receive filters, time scheduling as well as uplink power of users, and UAV trajectories under and user location uncertainty. \item The cast multi-objective robust design problem is non-convex and hence, hard to solve.
-Therefore, we first adopt the scalarization technique to rewrite the objective as a specific weighted sum of sensing and communication metrics.
-Then, we devise a method exploiting the concepts of fractional programming, S-procedure, and tricky majorization-minimization (MM) techniques in order to deal with the problem efficiently.
-Our simulation results show the effectiveness of the multi-UAV enabled ISWPC. \item In addition to proposing a wireless powered model for the UAV-enabled ISAC, which is our main contribution, the following items are also the other contributions of this work: (i) designing the radar receive filters to maximize the minimum sensing SINR in an ISAC model, and (ii) proposing a multi-objective design problem for a joint sensing-communication metric using scalarization technique in an ISAC model. \end{itemize}
+Precisely, in the first phase of our model, multiple UAV-based PMCW radars transmit sensing waveforms and then, targets (e.g., non-authorized UAVs \cite{guerra2022networks,guvenc2018detection}) can be detected by filtering the backscattered signals.
+The energy of these sensing waveforms can also be harvested by the energy-limited ground users, utilizing a non-linear EH model.
+Then, in the WIT phase, the users in each cluster can upload their information signals to their associated UAVs.